Traditional Chinese Medicine - What Is It?

 energy, heart energy.

 In her practice of acupuncture, Tanya uses high quality, very fine gauge, sterile needles to mobilise and activate this Qi.
 She may also use herbs to add heat to the needles, in a technique known as moxibustion.
-Cupping, made popular by movie stars, is also a great way to bring blood supply to areas of the body and release deeply held and chronic muscle strain.
+Cupping, made popular by movie stars, may leave temporary bruising but is also a great way to bring blood supply to areas of the body and release deeply held and chronic muscle strain.

 Chinese herbs are naturally found ingredients that have medicinal properties which, when prescribed by a trained TCM herbalist, can add to the benefits of acupuncture and traditional Chinese treatments.
 They can be prescribed without acupuncture.